USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 EPA engineers utilize ALPHA as an in-house research tool to explore in detail current and future advanced vehicle technologies.
 ALPHA is continually refined and updated to more accurately model light-duty vehicle behavior and to include new technologies.

-ALPHA a (and EPA’s Heavy-Duty compliance model, GEM) are built on a common platform known as “REVS” – Regulated Emissions Vehicle Simulation.
+ALPHA (and EPA's Heavy-Duty compliance model, GEM) are built on a common platform known as "REVS" - Regulated Emissions Vehicle Simulation.
 REVS forms the foundation of ALPHA.
 This document refers to the third revision of REVS, known as REVS3.
 ALPHA can be considered a tool as well as a modeling process, the components of which are defined in REVS.

     For more information, visit: